 Facilities Engineer Jobs in USA with Visa Sponsorship

 Facilities Engineers maintain building systems, infrastructure, and equipment across corporate campuses, manufacturing sites, and commercial properties.
-H-1B sponsorship is common for specialized roles requiring engineering degrees in mechanical, electrical, or civil engineering.
+H-1B visa sponsorship is common for specialized roles requiring engineering degrees in mechanical, electrical, or civil engineering.
 Companies like Amazon, Google, and manufacturing firms regularly sponsor facilities engineers for complex infrastructure projects requiring technical expertise.
 For detailed occupation requirements, see the O*NET profile.

 See All Facilities Engineer JobsOverview

-Showing 5 of 345+ facilities engineer jobs
+Showing 5 of 461+ Facilities Engineer jobs

 Have you applied for this role?